safwenHafsawy/Wisecrack/README.md

-WiseCrack is a a simple, plain-text note-taking app for the web with wsecrack what you see is what you paste(no formatting pasted from the web, and no features you don't need or want) Wisecrack provides a simple and clear UI this project was created using :
+WiseCrack is a a simple, plain-text note-taking app for the web with wisecrack what you see is what you paste(no formatting pasted from the web, and no features you don't need or want) Wisecrack provides a simple and clear UI this project was created using :
   - ReactJS